yeungbri/ansible/README.md

 ## OSX Configuration
 ### Keyboard
 - [x] Remap the caps lock key to escape
+- [x] Don't add a period when you double space
 #### Karabiner
 - [ ] ctrl hjkl for arrow keys (still useful for builtin keyboards)
 ### Dock